-- Hazard Mitigation Grant Program (HMGP) Pre-Disaster Mitigation (PMD) - Flood Mitigation Assistance (FMA)
+- Hazard Mitigation Grant Program (HMGP) .

+- Pre-Disaster Mitigation (PMD)

+- Flood Mitigation Assistance (FMA)

 Project grants obligated under any of these programs prior to the expiration of a FEMA approved mitigation plan are not affected by this policy, and will continue to be administered under the terms of the grant award.
 To maintain eligibility for these grants, regulations require that a local government and tribe acting as sub grantee must have an approved MHMP at the time it receives the grants.
-Therefore, if any MHMP's lapse (i.e., expires before the new or updated plan is approved by FEMA), those jurisdictions will not be eligible for, and FEMA will not award, grant funds for projects under any of the above programs during the lapse.
+Therefore, if any MHMP's lapse (i.e., expires to the antiput device the provided the first the antiput device the second by the second by the second se before the new or updated plan is approved by FEMA), those jurisdictions will not be eligible for, and FEMA will not award, grant funds for projects under any of the above programs during the lapse.
 The fact that the local government or tribe had a FEMA approved MHMP when a declaration occurred, or when a PDM or FMA grant application was submitted, is not sufficient to receive funds after the plan has expired.